You are here: Home » Testing & Characterization » Surface Analysis

 Surface analysis techniques provide a powerful testing and characterization service for many applications and industries.
-The surfaces of products play a significant role in product behaviour and interaction, and features on a microscopic level can often provide insight into what those properties are, and how they work.
-At Lucideon we apply surface analysis techniques to help understand how materials and surfaces affect performance, as well as improving existing and developing new materials and products.
+The surfaces of products play a significant role in product behavior and interaction, and features on a microscopic level can often provide insight into what those properties are, and how they work.
+At Lucideon we apply surface analysis techniques to help understand how materials, surfaces and coatings affect performance.

 Elemental and molecular imaging can be used to map across an outer surface or cross section of a material or device.

-Surfaces can be analysed to identify the presence of dopants, process contaminants, impurities and surface treatments to depths of tens of microns.
+Surfaces can be analyzed to identify the presence of dopants, process contaminants, impurities and surface treatments to depths of tens of microns.
 Depth analysis allows characterization of layer structures, buried features and surface treatments.
-Multi-Element depth profiling can be performed to depths from nm to tens of µm.
+Multi-element depth profiling can be performed to depths from nm to tens of µm.

-Typical applications include profiling semiconductor device features, compositional analysis of glass layer structures, investigation of stains and rinse residues, monitoring of surface cleaning treatments, characterizing changes in polymer functionality following plasma treatments, and in-depth investigation of tribological surfaces, including wear scars.
+Typical applications include profiling semiconductor device features, compositional analysis of glass layer structures, investigation of stains and rinse residues, monitoring of surface cleaning treatments, characterizing changes in polymer functionality following plasma treatments, identifying contaminants, solving adhesive/bonding issues, and in-depth investigations of tribological surfaces, including wear scars.
 Non-destructive testing can be performed so samples don’t have to be sacrificed.